Note for our customers: This article was written prior to 2007–some of the information shared here may have changed.

 Labels can help protect circuits from static discharge damage by having appropriate surface resistivity.
 If the surface resistivity is below about 105 ohms/square, discharge can occur with a large peak current which can damage the circuit.
 If the resistivity is between 106 to 109 ohms/square, charge dissipation is fast enough to prevent charge buildup and slow enough so any residual charge is safely dissipated; these labels are termed “static dissipative”.
 If the resistivity is between 109 and 1012 ohms/square, charge accumulation is avoided; these labels are termed “antistatic”.

 Testing of Labels

-Optical characteristics of the bar codes were tested using a verifier having a 633 nanometer light source.
+Optical characteristics of the barcodes were tested using a verifier with a 633-nanometer light source.
 The labels had appropriate bar and space dimensions.
 The bar reflectance was 4% and the space reflectance was 64% yielding a reflectance difference of 60% and exceeding the optical requirements referenced above.
-Labels scanned readily with wand scanners and a hand-held laser scanner.
+Labels scanned readily with wand and hand-held laser scanners.

 1) “Step Soldering Aids Intrusive Reflow”, Karl Seelig and Joe Peek, SMT September 1996, P88.